 I remember when I attended my first Railsconf in 2014.
 In the opening keynote DHH made a todo about software writing (and more famously that TDD was dead).

 Fucking comma in there.
-You got an author-face bro.
+You have an author-face.

 At that time, 2014 in Chi-city (my place of birth), I was too green building product to really care what you called what I was doing.
 (Maybe I’ll never actually care that much.)
 It wouldn’t have helped me get a quicker handle on the revealing module pattern.

 And then, a couple days later in the closing keynote, Aaron Patterson rebukes the writing metaphor and talks about the advanced engineering of improving Rails 4 query performance.
-They totally did that on purpose.
-Those bros.
+Did they do that on purpose?